 Keeping your child safe whether you’re on the road or at home is a top priority.
-Be sure to save this child safety seat how-to, and bookmark other safety resources, to make sure you’re prepared for safety in every situation.
+Be sure to save this child safety seat how-to, and bookmark family safety resources, to make sure you’re prepared for safety in every situation.
 We also have helpful guides to choosing a reliable car seat or booster seat, so read through that to ensure you find a safe seat for your little one